cloud-gov/external-domain-broker/docs/development.md

 ## Running Tests

-Run tests via the `./scripts/test` script.
+Run tests via the `./scripts/dev tests` script.
 This uses the `dev` stage of the Dockerfile, to ensure we're as close to parity with prod as possible.

 ### In Production